 Store the baked bread pudding in the fridge, covered, for 3 days.
 To reheat, lightly cover with foil at 350℉/177℃ for about 20-30 minutes or until the center is warmed through.

-To freeze, bake the bread pudding and allow it to cool fully.
+To freeze, bake the bread pudding for 30 minutes, then allow it to cool fully.
 Wrap in plastic wrap and aluminum foil and freeze for two months.
 Thaw in the fridge for 24 hours, then bake at 350℉/177℃ for about 20-30 minutes or until the center is warmed through.

 The creme anglaise can be made up to three days in advance and stored in a sealed container in the fridge.
 To reheat, add the sauce to the bowl of a double boiler and whisk occasionally until lightly warmed.